google/rdma-unit-test/README.md

 many places they check constraints beyond what is stated in the Infiniband specification.
 Do not assume test failures indicate bad hardware, it could be that your device diverged in an undefined area of the specification.
-Patches to fix overly-specified tests are encouraged.
+Patches to fix over-specific tests are encouraged.

 ## Installation